raweber42/devops-meetup-zurich-demo-october-2025/README.md

     ```
     This creates an actual database instance using the template you defined.
 This is what end users would create to get their infrastructure.

+6. **Verify Database is Running**
+    ```bash
+    # Check that the StatefulSet is ready
+    kubectl get statefulsets

+    # Connect to the database to verify it's working
+    kubectl exec -it <pod-name> -- psql -U devopsuser -d devopsdb
+    ```
+    This confirms that the PostgreSQL database is running correctly and accessible.

 #### Additional Context:
 - Crossplane tracks all created resources using Kubernetes owner references, making it easy to see which resources belong together
 - The XRD acts like a custom Kubernetes API for your infrastructure